The 2018 outburst of MAXI J1820+070 as seen by Insight-HXMT: Introduction

 MAXI~J1820+070 is a bright stellar mass black hole in an X-ray binary discovered in the X-ray band by MAXI on 11 March 2018 \citep{MAXI_Mission,Discover_maxij182070}.
 Using the Very Long Baseline Array and the European Very Long Baseline Interferometry Network, the distance of the source was measured to be $2.96 \pm0.3$~kpc~\citep{Atri_2020}.
 The inclination angle of the orbit of the binary and the mass of the central black hole were measured to be $63\pm 3 ^\circ$ \citep{Atri_2020} and $8.48^{+0.79}_{-0.72}$~$M_{\odot}$ \citep{Torres_inclination_mass}, respectively .

 A number of studies have investigated the timing and spectral properties of MAXI J1820+070.
 LFQPOs were detected during the hard state of the outburst \citep{Buisson2019,MaXiang,You2021}. \cite{Buisson2019} observed a drastic change in the QPO frequency during the hard state, while the inner disk radius remained relatively stable.
 This suggests that the variability of geometric (orbital or precession) time-scales related to the inner edge of the disk may not be the primary origin of the LFQPOs in this case.
 Additionally, \cite{MaXiang} identified LFQPOs above $200\,\mathrm{keV}$, and observed a significant increase in the amplitude of soft LFQPO phase lag with energy above $30\,\mathrm{keV}$.
-These observations pose challenges to QPO models based on the instability of the accretion disk.
+These observations pose challenges to QPO models based on the instability of the accretion disk, because we cannot expect an appreciable emission of radiation above $200\,\mathrm{keV}$ from an optically thick accretion disk.

 With regard to the disk geometry, different studies arrived at different conclusions on the location of the inner disk radius using different models.
 For instance, reflection modeling of NuSTAR data in \cite{Buisson2019} suggests that the disk was not significantly truncated in the hard state ($R_{\mathrm{in}} \approx 5.6\,R_{\mathrm{g}}$, where $R_{\mathrm{g}}=GM/c^2$ is the gravitational radius and $M$ is the black hole mass) if the black hole has low to moderate spin.
 In contrast, \cite{Prabhakar2022} identified a significantly truncated disk in the hard state through an analysis of the normalization factor of the \texttt{diskbb} component.
 Additionally, \cite{Zdziarski2022} conducted a combined analysis of \textit{Insight}-HXMT, NuSTAR, and INTEGRAL data, revealing that the inner disk radius was truncated at a value greater than 10 $R_{\mathrm{g}}$ in the hard state.
 From a theoretical perspective, \cite{Kawamura2022} demonstrated that a truncated disk with hot inner flow geometry could explain the timing properties of the data.